The African Influence

 Having a drummer aboard (or at least a drum programmer like Richard D. James) makes all the difference.
 All drummers study vernacular music for feel.

 Without a band, without a drummer, the emotional content of minimalism becomes less obvious.
 The rhythm in Phrygian Gates is static.
-There’s no “feel,” there are no curves or undulation, and hint of syncopation is buried within a mechanical texture.
+There’s no “feel,” there are no curves or undulation, and any hint of syncopation is buried within a mechanical texture.
 Folklore is absent.
 People who record Phrygian Gates probably play to a click trick, there’s no reason to sweat having perfect metronomic time in constant pulsing even eighth notes for 20 minutes.
 (In the recording of Century Rolls, the orchestra can’t play in perfect time, so the effect of the opening section is somewhat diminished.
 Perhaps the orchestra should have played to a click.)

 While I posited Night Fantasies in opposition to Phrygian Gates above, Night Fantasies is also completely lacking in folklore.
 Indeed, a click while recording would seem to be required, a flawless reference point to help orient the polyrhythms correctly.